MarcelGarus/server/blog/2022-03-20-coronoise.md

 Investigating this in a controlled study is difficult: It takes time for people to empathize with each other and I don't feel comfortable with intentionally putting people into risky situations.
 Rather, I spent a day at the Neurodesign office at the HPI.
 The process went like this:

-1. I introduced participants to the project.
+1. I introduced three main participants to the project.
 2. I silently recorded data indicating increased risks (CO2 level, number of people and opened windows)
 3. After 1½ hours, I asked the participants to fill out a questionnaire.
 4. Again, I recorded data indicating increased risk.
 This time, the sonification was enabled.
 5. Finally, I asked the participants to fill out the survey again.

+### Recorded data

 This is the data I recorded (the CO2 levels have their own scale on the right because they have much larger values):